 There are two types of folders that can contain class definitions.

+Path folders — Folder name does not use an @ character and is itself on the MATLAB® path.
+Use this type of folder when you want multiple classes in one folder.

-@-folders — Folder name begins with "@" and is not on the MATLAB® path, but its parent folder is on the path.
+Class folders — Folder name begins with an @ character followed by the class name.
+The folder is not on the MATLAB path, but its parent folder is on the path.
 Use this type of folder when you want to use multiple files for one class definition.

-path folders — Folder name does not use an @ character and is itself on the MATLAB path.
-Use this type of folder when you want multiple classes in one folder.

 You can locate class definition files in folders that are on the MATLAB path.
 These classes are visible on the path like any ordinary function.
 Class definitions placed in path folders behave like any ordinary function with respect to precedence—the first occurrence of a name on the MATLAB path takes precedence over all subsequent occurrences.